shelter

 inability to utilize sunlight to synthesize organic tissue means they must eat.
 Animals

 survive by eating either plants or animals.
-Animals are completely dependent onother
+Animals are completely dependent on

 for survival.
-This fact makes animals the dependentclass of life — dependent on other.
+This fact makes animals the dependent

 meet our basic needs and survive by eating both plants and animals.
 Physiologically, we

-Sometimeswe need other and sometimesother needs us.
+other needs us.
 Some scientists have used the

 it is these social-psychological needs that makes humans morethan dependent upon each